Round Ligament Pain

 How can I prevent round ligament pain?

-• Try bending and flexing the hips throughout the day.
+• Try bending and flexing your hips throughout the day.
 Or try this floor stretch daily: Put your hands and knees on the floor.
 Lower your head toward the floor.
 Keep your butt in the air.

-Does round ligament pain affect my baby?
+Does round ligament pain go away?

-When to Call the Doctor
+When To Call the Doctor

 Abdominal pain can be a symptom of other conditions, whether you’re pregnant or not.
 Seek medical attention right away if you have abdominal pain and other symptoms, such as: